web-auth/doc/pure-php/advanced-behaviours/backup-events.md

 * **BS (Backup Status)**: Indicates whether the credential is currently backed up

 {% hint style="info" %}
 **Fixed in v5.3.6:** `AuthenticatorData::getReservedForFutureUse2()` reported the bits 3 and 4 as reserved, although WebAuthn Level 3 assigns them to BE and BS.
 A synced passkey with both flags set returned `24` instead of `0`.
 The mask is now restricted to the only bit that is still reserved.
 Use `isBackupEligible()` and `isBackedUp()` to read the backup flags.
+The reserved-for-future-use accessors themselves are deprecated since v5.4.0, see [the migration guide](../../migration/from-v5.x-to-v6.0.md).
 {% endhint %}

 Changes in these flags can signal important security events: